Page Reviewed / Updated - Mar. 2017

-Waiting lists exist at the residency level not statewide.
-Therefore, it is advisable to contact multiple assisted living providers to determine if they have a waiting list and its expected duration.
+Waiting lists exist at the facility level; these are not statewide.
+When considering a move to assisted living, or to a new residence, advisers recommend contacting multiple assisted living providers to determine if they have a waiting list, its expected duration, and any other conditions relevant to the accessing the program.
 Providers must be certified by the Ohio Department of Aging.
 In Ohio, the local Area Agencies on Aging maintain lists of the certified providers in their coverage area.

 The Assisted Living Waiver Program is intended for Ohio residents aged 21 and over.
 In addition to these requirements, applicants are evaluated based on their level of impairment and their financial need.

 When considering an applicant's finances, their monthly income, their financial and property holdings and their ability to pay for the care they require are all measured.
-In 2015, applicants are permitted up to a monthly income of less than $2,199.
-In assets, single applicants are limited to "countable resources" of $1,500.
-One's home, primary vehicle and various other personal effects are considered to be "exempt assets," not "countable resources."
+In 2017, applicants are permitted up to a monthly income of less than $2,205.

-It is worth mentioning that if a Medicaid applicant is "over income" or "over assets," it is possible they can still qualify by working with a Medicaid planning professional.
-There are techniques that can be used to "spend down" one's assets to qualify and income trusts that allocate income over the limit to a special trust.
+If a Medicaid applicant is "over income" or "over assets," it is possible they can still qualify by working with a Medicaid advising professional.
+One can use techniques to "spend down" one's assets to qualify sooner and to allocate income over the limit to a special trust.
 Interested individuals can determine if they are Medicaid eligible and if working with a Medicaid planner is right for them, by clicking here.